-The Film Magazine started out as a passive thought shared between close friends in our graduating year at a North Eastern UK university in the Summer of 2012 and blossomed into an active Tumblr blog by the Summer of 2014.
-Originally a group of 7 avid film watchers and nerds of the so-called “lost generation”, we began raising funds through the sale of movie-related merchandise at redbubble.com.
-With our love and knowledge of the industry ever expanding, we promoted our new brand across a variety of social networking sites and quickly raised the money and audience needed for us to create this website – thefilmagazine.com.
+The Film Magazine started out as a lofty dream shared between close friends in our graduating year at a UK university in the Summer of 2012 and blossomed into an active Tumblr blog by the Summer of 2014.
+Originally founded by a group of 7 avid film watchers of the so-called “lost generation”, our group of graduates began raising funds through the sales of movie-related merchandise at redbubble.com.
+With our love and knowledge of the industry ever-expanding, we promoted our new brand across a wide range of social networking sites and quickly raised the money needed for us to create this website, thefilmagazine.com.

-Simply put, we’re here to try and make our own way in the world by creating discussions around the things we are educated in and love the most: Movies.
+Simply put, we’re here to try and make our own way in the world by creating discussions around the things that we are educated in and love the most: movies.

 Our Reviews System

-Whether you’re a frequent website visitor or a “follower”/”liker” of one of our many social networking sites, your custom is more valuable to us than we could possibly explain.
-It is because of you that we exist and we will forever be grateful for that.
+Whether you’re a frequent website visitor or a “follower”/”liker” of one of our social networking sites, your custom is more valuable to us than we could possibly explain.
+It is because of you that we exist.
 Nothing is more important to us than continuing to cultivate a space to enjoy film reading of the highest quality.

 For any unanswered questions, please refer to our FAQ page.